hans-jorg/stm32f746g/X25-I2C-Polling/README-Touch.md

 The FT5336 can be customized by the LCD manufacturer.
 There is no clear data sheet for software interfacing to the touch controller.

 Some functionalities can be derived from other similar products of the same manufacturer.
+Some information can be found by reverse engineering, looking code from ST or other libraries.

-One important difference is that the FT5336 can only handle 5 touch points.
+One important difference is that the FT5336 implementation on the RK043FN48H can only handle 5 touch points.

 Touchscreen connection
 ----------------------